eslint/eslint/docs/src/use/migrate-to-9.0.0.md

 ## <a name="flat-config"></a> New default config format (`eslint.config.js`)

-In ESLint v9.0.0, [`eslint.config.js`](./configure/configuration-files) is the default configuration format.
+As announced in our [blog post](/blog/2023/10/flat-config-rollout-plans/), In ESLint v9.0.0, [`eslint.config.js`](./configure/configuration-files) is the now default configuration format.
+The previous format, eslintrc, is now deprecated and will not automatically be searched for.

 **To address:** Update your configuration to the new format following the [Configuration Migration Guide](./configure/migration-guide).
 In case you still need to use the old `eslintrc` config format, set environment variable `ESLINT_USE_FLAT_CONFIG` to `false`.